martinschilliger/Kamerasau/README.md

 # Configuration

 Copy the configuration file and adjust settings to your need.
+The example is based on our setting with a RaspberryPi Zero W and a bad network connectivity.
+If you find optimizations we love to hear from you! 🤗

 ```console
 pi@kamerasau1:~/Kamerasau $ cp example-config.txt kamerasau.conf